 The absence of a clear reference standard creates an additional form of uncertainty in the meta-analysis of diagnostic data.
-Therefore, we investigated heterogeneity patterns through Latent Class Bivariate Analysis (Eusebi 2014) that identified two latent classes using AIC and BIC criteria that demonstrated a substantial difference in diagnostic accuracy which cannot be explained just by an implicit or explicit threshold effect.
+Therefore, we investigated heterogeneity patterns through Latent Class Bivariate Analysis20 that identified two latent classes using AIC and BIC criteria that demonstrated a substantial difference in diagnostic accuracy which cannot be explained just by an implicit or explicit threshold effect.
 Subgroup analyses were needed and the results show that number of urine samples for the test do not affect sensitivity and specificity in POC-CA appreciably.
 Further exploratory analysis involving compilation of studies classified into latent classes was conducted to relate latent class to background factors.
 The results suggested that the number of urines, year the study was conducted and geographic location do not appear to affect accuracy.
 Age and endemicity could not be thoroughly explored at this stage warranting further studies.

-Predictive values are mathematically dependent on the pre-test prevalence of the infection (Bossuyt 2013; Eusebi 2013).
-Given that studies from different endemicity settings were combined in the meta-analysis, pooled sensitivity and specificty which are not usually affected by background prevalence were mostly used for presenting accuracy or test performance in this review.
+Predictive values are mathematically dependent on the pre-test prevalence of the infection.19,46 Given that studies from different endemicity settings were combined in the meta-analysis, pooled sensitivity and specificty which are not usually affected by background prevalence were mostly used for presenting accuracy or test performance in this review.
 Nonetheless, sensitivity and specificity vary with threshold.

 We have performed meta-analyses and subgroup analyses with few studies and are concerned about a risk of false reassurance.
 Given this problem, we caution the interpretation the data due to incompleteness and false reassurance.
 Although there are limitations in the studies included in the review, the evidence presented appears to be strong and consistent across studies.
 All the studies were based on fully paired (within-study) comparative accuracy studies and this review addressed a well-defined question in terms of participants, interventions, outcomes, and study design.
 The search included relevant electronic databases, and attempts were made to retrieve unpublished studies.
 Bias and errors were minimised during the review process with two reviewers independently selecting studies and extracting data, and presenting characteristics of the individual studies.
 Although formal assessment of quality of the included studies could not be done as part of this analysis, potential sources of heterogeneity were explored and reported.
 The review conclusions are consistent with the set objectives and evidence shown and are likely to be reliable.